alexbrouwer/s2-zero-app/README.md

 Defaults:

   * Twig is the only configured template engine;
   * Doctrine ORM/DBAL is configured;
   * Swiftmailer is configured;
   * Annotations for everything are enabled.
+  * Translations are turned on
+  * Both REST and 'normal' routes are supported
+  * REST data can be serialized to JSON (default) or XML

 It comes pre-configured with the following bundles: